 The Acer Z630 has a 4000 mAh battery which is large for a phone.
-I have used it for full days and returned with 70 percent battery remaining.
-Additional battery life can be had by turning off wifi and bluetooth.
+I have used it for a full day and returned with 70 percent battery remaining.
+Additional battery life can be had by turning off wifi and bluetooth (airplane mode).

 When tracks are recorded with both a phone and a GPS device, there is little noticeable difference.
 There is a limit to handheld GPS accuracy, as a group of GPS users will notice when they compare stats at the end of a trip.
 Canyons and walls especially compromise accuracy, probably due to reflection of the signal.